Aliases for PROS1 Gene

 GeneCards Summary for PROS1 Gene

-PROS1 (Protein S (Alpha)) is a Protein Coding gene.
+PROS1 (Protein S) is a Protein Coding gene.
 Diseases associated with PROS1 include Thrombophilia Due To Protein S Deficiency, Autosomal Dominant and Thrombophilia Due To Protein S Deficiency, Autosomal Recessive.
-Among its related pathways are Gamma carboxylation, hypusine formation and arylsulfatase activation and Innate Immune System.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Cell surface interactions at the vascular wall.
 GO annotations related to this gene include calcium ion binding and endopeptidase inhibitor activity.
 An important paralog of this gene is GAS6.

 UniProtKB/Swiss-Prot for PROS1 Gene